 - a.
-Gantt of the project (Note that the max. duration for OC#1 is 9 months). - b.
+Gantt of the project (Note that the max. duration for OC#2 is 9 months). - b.
 Explanation of the work plan (divided in tasks) as detailed as possible. - c.
-Describe the necessary means to realise the idea (data, equipment, connectivity, access to infrastructure, systems, etc.). - d.
-Milestones (max.4) and deliverables (max.
-8 including reports and other e.g., software). - Here, it is worth mentioning that deliverables and milestones should be aligned with the planned "payment milestones", which for the first round of Open Calls are: (a) Intermediate payment (M24- October, 31st 2022) and (b) Final payment (M27 January, 31st, 2023).
+Describe the necessary means to realise the idea (data, equipment, connectivity, access to infrastructure, systems, etc.).

+Here, it is worth mentioning that deliverables and milestones should be aligned with the planned "payment milestones", which for the second round of Open Calls are: (a) Prefinancing payment (after M1 - January 2023), (b) Intermediate payment (after M6 - June 2023) and (c) Final payment (after M9 - September 2023).